-In particular, the current study provides new interventions concerning attitudes toward gender nonconformists in a society (Greece) characterized by a tradition of sexual and gender inequality (Beltran-Tapia & Raftakis, 2021).
+In particular, the current study provides new interventions concerning attitudes toward gender nonconformists in a society (Greece) characterized by a tradition of sexual and gender inequality (Beltran -Tapia & Raftakis, 2021).
 First, it examines how context-related social-psychological and social-ideological factors influence trans-negativity.
 Agocha et al. (2014, p.183) argue that "culture provides a significant framework for understanding sexuality," which has not been examined thoroughly to make cross-cultural comparisons.
 Second, to the researcher's knowledge, attitudes toward TGNB have received little academic attention in Greece.
 Thus, the current study addresses a need for TGNB attitudinal research (Clark & Hughto, 2020) and enables the gathering of further empirical data in the field.
-This study examines how religiosity, political orientation, and conservative values influence knowledge, social tolerance, and attitudes toward interacting with TGNB individuals.
+To sum up, this study examines: How religiosity, political orientation, and conservative values influence knowledge, social tolerance, and attitudes toward interacting with TGNB individuals.